jpmattern/seir-covid19/installation_instructions.md

-## Installation instructions
+# Installation instructions

-The Santa Cruz county COVID-19 model is written in [Stan](https://mc-stan.org/).
-It comes with a Jupyter notebook written in Python that performs some data processing and visualization.
-The instructions below provide basic guidance for installing Python, Jupyter notebooks, and pystan (the Python interface to Stan).
+The Santa Cruz County COVID-19 model is written in [Stan](https://mc-stan.org/).
+It comes with a [Jupyter notebook](https://jupyter.org/) written in Python that performs some data processing and visualization.
+The instructions below provide basic guidance for installing Python, Jupyter notebooks, and [pystan](https://mc-stan.org/users/interfaces/pystan) (the Python interface to Stan).

 *NOTE:* The Stan code for the model can also be run in R (using [RStan](https://mc-stan.org/users/interfaces/rstan)) but we do not provide a Jupyter notebook written in R.